 - A newer queen will be more effective in the Spring when early buildup is key, and at the same time will be less likely to swarm than an older queen.
 One method for requeening is to make summer splits and nucs using OTS (on the spot queen rearing) methods.

 Add supers as needed or reshuffle supers away from hives that are lagging behind and give them to stronger hives.
-Remove and extract supers containing well ripened honey -- the moisture content should be around 17.8% or less.
+Remove and extract supers containing well-ripened honey -- the moisture content should be around 17.8% or less.
 Honey harvested early in the season has more moisture than late season honey.
 Avoid harvesting frames of uncapped honey early in the season or risk having too much moisture.
 Check the ripeness of uncapped honey in a given frame by giving it a hard downward shake.
 If there is a shower of nectar then clearly it is too wet to extract.
 Put it back in the hive and leave for the bees.
-Expect the nectar flow to taper off and stop towards the end of July or first of August.
+Expect the nectar flow to taper off and stop towards in July/August... weather dependent.

 Varroa mites will peak in July-August.
 So it’s a good time to evaluate your mite levels and decide on your method for controlling them if it is needed.
-The Purdue University Bee Lab suggests the following 'rule of thumb' for determining if you mite load load is too high.
+The Purdue University Bee Lab suggests the following 'rule of thumb' for determining if your mite load is too high.
 The preferred method for SIBA is the alcohol wash.
 It kills a sample of bees, but the results are fast and reliable.
-If you are a sticky board user, 50 or more mites drop on a sticky board in a 24 hour period or 5 mites per 100 bees are found in an alcohol wash) is too high.
+If you are a sticky board user, 50 or more mites dropped on a sticky board in a 24 hour period (or 3 mites per 100 bees are found in an alcohol wash) is too high.
 Consider doing something about it!